boomerang-io/worker.flow/README.md

 ### How to Test locally with Docker

 1. Build with the Dockerfile-test by passing in `-f test.Dockerfile` to the docker build command
-2. Run and pass in required commander parameters `docker run -i -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1 -- sendSlackMessage @twlawrie Test Test`
+2. Run and pass in required commander parameters `docker run -i -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1 -- slack sendWebhook`

 _Note 1:_ This requires developers to have kept this dockerfile up to date _Note 2:_ The test Dockerfile will try to immitate the peices that Kubernetes Controller takes care of such as mounting a `/data` directory and `/props/*.properties`